piaodazhu/dyco-coroutine/README.md

 ## epoll

 Although programers use coroutine to achieve asynchronous I/O performance by programming in a synchronous manner, the traditional I/O multiplexing manner is also supported by dyco.
 If `COROUTINE_HOOK` is enabled, call `epoll_wait` will not block the scheduling loop. `dyco_epoll_xxx` APIs is also provided for convenience.
+See more in `example/epoll.c`.

 ```c
 // return 0 on success